 |Keywords:||Surveillance assessment, food purchase data, evaluation modelling, syndromic surveillance, spatial risk mapping|

 |Contact:||Jenny Frössling (SVA)|

-The NOVA project strives to develop new surveillance tools and methods and to harmonise and optimise the use of existing surveillance system data.
+The NOVA project developed new surveillance tools and methods to harmonise and optimise the use of existing surveillance system data.

-19 Med and Vet institutions from 10 European countries are collaborating for this project.
-The project consists of five topics.
-Three of the five (1,2 and 3) concern the development of targeted surveillance tools, whereas the remaining two (4 and 5) concern integrative measures:
+19 medical and veterinary institutions from 10 European countries collaborated for this project.
+The project consisted of five topics.
+Three of the five (1,2 and 3) topics concern the development of targeted surveillance tools, whereas the remaining two (4 and 5) topics concern integrative measures:

 - Syndromic Surveillance: to develop and implement tools to advance methods for real-time and near-real-time detection of early outbreak signals using existing surveillance data sources.

 - Spatial risk mapping: to advance the use of geographical mapping and analysis for understanding zoonotic disease risks to farm animals and humans.

 - Food purchase data: to create methods to acquire and analyse (large) datasets from food purchases from consumers and institutions, in order to develop the novel field of understanding of risks for sporadic disease and outbreaks via patterns in the food that we buy.
 The two integrative or overarching research umbrellas concern:

 - Mathematics and Economy: To develop advanced mathematical modelling tools for better analysis of existing surveillance data, with a particular aim of conducting cost-effect analyses.